ThatLuckyBear/ThatLuckyBear/Gamedev/bread_quest.md

 #### Quests
 Bread Quest is not just about questing for bread, sometimes the bread is a quest in itself. merchants may need ingredients, help making deliveries or other kinds of requests.
 Quests will always result in a reward ranging from journal updates all the way to access speciality breads or fashion.
 Some quests are part a series that lead to a larger reward.
 In later years new quests become available like helping citizens you've gotten to know do things like open a new bread stand, prevent their store from closing, or help them work through some kind of life challenge.

+## Development Ideas
+To map development many decisions need to be made.
+Everything here is in flux until prototyping stages narrow to the final choices.

+### gamefeel
+Movement is deliberate, smooth, and efficient.
+Walking should feel fast enough without needing a sprinting state.
+Imagine a long intentional stride that feels like the player is moving with intention but not hurrying.
+Menus should be snappy but in universe.
+Journal browsing come from a bag (opening instantly but character pulls their journal from a bag to look at it. when browsing a store you look in the bake case or a print menu.
+Fashion preview is handled by seeing into player character's imagination as they look through the options.

+### graphics style
+I envision a 3d world with simple fabric physics